A stochastic model for cell adhesion to the vascular wall: Continuous limiting models and characterization of the dynamics

-Let $K\geq 1$ be a parameter scaling the number of the discrete adhesions we consider.
-We assume that $\frac{1}{K}$ scales the force generated by each one.
-This amounts to looking at the adhesion sites at a smaller and smaller scale.
-Moreover, we assume that the dynamics gets faster and faster.
-Hence, we consider now $K$-dependent rates $c^K,\; r^K,$ and $ d^K$ as functions of the corresponding process $N_t^K$ defined by equation (\ref{processus1Ddiscret}).
-We define the renormalized process $(X_t^K)_t \in \mathbb{D}(\R_+,\R_+)$ by
+In this section we separate the scale of the adhesion dynamics from the one of the cell motion.
+Such scale separation is justified by the large number of bonds, and by the very fast binding dynamics, as compared to the cell displacement.
+As an illustration, a bond lifetime ranges around $1\SIunits{\second}$, a typical binding rate ranges aroung $10^3$ $\SIunits{\reciprocal \second}$ whereas the cell rolling velocity ranges around $30 \SIunits{\micro\meter \reciprocal \second}$ (see \cite{2017_GMMN_JTB} and the references therein).
+As will be seen next, this assumption allows the use of a scaling approach to derive two continuous limiting models, for which deeper analysis can be pursued.

-In this subsection, we work with $K$ fixed, and assume that the rates satisfy the following boundedness and continuity hypothesis:
+More precisely, let $K\geq 1$ be a parameter such that $1/K$ scales the force generated by a fraction of bonds.
+Moreover, we assume that the bond dynamics gets faster and faster as the fraction of bonds gets smaller: we consider now $K$-dependent rates $c^K,\; r^K,$ and $ d^K$, related to the process $(N_t^K)_t$.
+We then define the renormalized process $(Z_t^K)_t$ by